SijWoo/EmbeddedLinux-Guide/README.md

 There is no structure to this guide.
 The following sections are in chronological order of what I learn.

 **Take this guide with a grain of salt.
-I'll always make mistakes.
+I'll make mistakes.
 If you see any incorrect information, let me know and I can fix it!**

 ## References
 List of sources I used: